zackapotamus/Homework-02/README.md

 I relied heavily on the provided images and did my best to faithfully and accurately depict the header, footer, and style/colors.
 Through lots of trial and error, I found what kinds of thing work -- what's possible and what's not.

+I went ahead and tried for the bonus (sticky footer) -- even though I think it makes the page look worse ;)

 I feel good about the finished product -- all the hard work finally paid off!